ankit-trantor/Android-Location-Tracker/README.md

 # Location-Tracker
-Android application which tracks device's location (one-time or periodically) using background service and partial wake lock, and saves it into a Realm database.
+Android application which tracks device's location (one-time or periodically) using a background service and a partial wake lock, and saves it into a Realm database.

 ## Device requirements
 - Android 4.4+